alinegt/proyectitosWChava/README.md

 # proyectitosWChava
-This is a personal collaboration with my fuck-buddy
+This is a personal collaboration for very very very old and ugly code